-At Planet Princeton we promise to never mask paid advertising as news like some other local sites do.
-We won’t mention any names, but there are local sites out there that try to pass off paid ads and press releases as news, or who give advertisers free stories in exachange for their ad purchases that aren’t clearly labeled as sponsored posts.
+We promise to never mask paid advertising as news like some other local sites do.
+We won’t mention any names, but there are local sites and newspapers out there that try to pass off paid ads and press releases as news, or who give advertisers free stories in exachange for their ad purchases that aren’t clearly labeled as sponsored posts.
 At Planet Princeton we do not receive cash or in-kind compensation from any company we write about.
 The only exception is sponsored posts, which are clearly labeled as such.
 We pay for our own meals when we review a restaurant and buy our own ingredients when we cook.
 We do send reporters to soem events whre the reporter is allowed free entry to report and write a story.
 We do not endorse candidates for local, state or national office on our website, and do not attend the events of private political clubs, political fundraisers, or campaign events of candidates for local, state or national office in order to avoid any appearance that we may be endorsing a particular political candidate.
 We also do not donate to political campaigns for any office.

-Krystal Knapp was a staff writer at The Trenton Times for several years and was the editor of an English language news digest in Beirut, Lebanon.
-Her stories have appeared in the Star Ledger, the Washington Times and other publications and have been syndicated through the Newhouse News Service.
-A native of Detroit, Krystal has a bachelor’s degree in German Studies from Smith College and a master’s degree from Princeton Theological Seminary.
-She has taken numerous journalism courses at New York University, The New School, Rutgers and The College of New Jersey.
-She was a long-time volunteer at Harvard University’s Nieman Narrative Journalism Conference and has been a seminar participant at the Poynter Institute for Media Studies.
-She is a member of Investigative Reporters and Editors and the Religion News Writers Association and is on the steering committee for the newly formed New Jersey Hyperlocal News Association.
-She is a member of Trinity Church and is active in Community Works, an annual conference for nonprofits.
-An avid cyclist, she also participates in the Anchor House Ride for Runaways and the Battle Against Hunger bike ride.
-She lives with a tabby cat named Sprite.
+Krystal Knapp was previously a staff writer at The Trenton Times and was the editor of an English language news digest in Beirut, Lebanon.
+Her stories have appeared in the Star Ledger, the Washington Times and other national and regional publications and have been syndicated through the Newhouse News Service.
+A native of Detroit, Krystal has a bachelor’s degree in German Studies from Smith College and a master’s of divinity from Princeton Theological Seminary.
+She has taken numerous journalism courses at New York University, The New School, Rutgers University and The College of New Jersey.
+She is a member of Investigative Reporters and Editors and the New Jersey News Commons.
+Krystal has been featured in various local, regional, and national publications for comment about Princeton issues.
+She is an avid cyclist, and enjoys collecting books, antique typewriters, and vintage glass.